aubrielee/aubrielee.github.io/index.md

 {: .noIndent }

 - A speaker or panelist on Disability justice, self-improvement, or 3D modeling
-- A Disabled, Asian American fashion model
+- A Disabled, Asian American fashion model with muscular dystrophy
-- A thought-provoking conversation with a new friend
+- A thought-provoking conversation and a new friend
 <br>

 ## a bit of my journey